abhayagiri/what-is-buddhism/main.md

 lasting happiness or reliable satisfaction.
 Grasping and clinging to any aspect of experience leads to friction, stress or disappointment when those things, people or situations fade and disappear.
-As long as this pain is seen as something unnatural or abnormal to be feared, avoided or rejected, it will be impossible to uproot its causes and live a truly happy life.
+As long as this pain is seen as something unnatural or abnormal, to be feared, avoided or rejected, it will be impossible to uproot its causes and live a truly happy life.
 However, to the degree that the subtle and all-pervasive nature of the first noble truth is recognized, one can accept and be free from suffering.
 This is why the